threefoldtech/tfgrid-sdk-ts/docs/workflows.md

 ### [Publish](/.github/workflows/publish.yml)

-On **Release**: It will do a clean install of node dependencies, cache/restore them to make the process faster, and build the source code using `lerna run build` then publish the latest version to npm.
+On **Release**: It will do a clean install of node dependencies, cache/restore them to make the process faster, and build the source code using `lerna run build --no-private` then publish the latest version to npm.
 Also it build a docker image for grid client from the released version.

 ### [Lint](/.github/workflows/lint.yml)